 Durian is a tropical fruit that is grown in South-East Asia, mainly in Thailand, Indonesia, Philippines, Brunei and Malaysia.
 Durian is often greenish yellow with the spiky outer shell.
 Durian is the stinkiest fruit you will ever eat so you can’t miss it if it’s available in your local grocery store!
 It has an odor that resembles rotten gym socks or bad trash… but regardless of the aroma, durian has a fruit sweet taste to it 🙂

 Here are some fun facts about durian:

-- Different species carry different aroma.
-Indonesian and Malaysian durian have stronger odor while Thailand varieties have less offensive smell.
+Different species carry different aroma.
+Indonesian and Malaysian durian have stronger odor while Thailand varieties have a less offensive smell.

-- Thailand is the largest producer of this fruit, follow by Indonesia and Malaysia.
+Thailand is the largest producer of this fruit, followed by Indonesia and Malaysia.

 In North Sumatra, the petal of durian flower is cooked.
 Durian seed is roasted, grilled or fried.

 In Moluccas Islands, Durian husk is used as fuel to cook smoked fish.